byq77/husarion-docs-dev/core2/tutorials/other-tutorials/using-core2-with-mbed-os.md

 `mbed-cli` is a package name of **Arm Mbed CLI**, a command-line tool that enables use of Mbed build system, GIT/Mercurial-based version control, dependencies management and so on.
 Check [Mbed CLI GitHub page](https://github.com/ARMmbed/mbed-cli) or [Mbed documentation](https://os.mbed.com/docs/v5.10/tools/developing-mbed-cli.html) to learn more about the tool.

 Official documentation provides tutorial on mbed-cli installation.
 You can access it [here](https://os.mbed.com/docs/v5.10/tools/installation-and-setup.html).
 Installers for both Windows and macOS are provided.
 Linux users have to install tool manually.
+In case you are user of the latter system check if you have both Git and Mercurial installed before you start.
+See [Requirements](https://os.mbed.com/docs/v5.10/tools/requirements.html) page for more details.

 To check if installation was successful open terminal and run: